The number of people with diabetes has reached 4.7 million in the UK and world diabetes cases are expected to jump 55% by 2035.

 HRV is the variation between your faster heat beat and your slower heart beat.
 The faster heart beat is one branch of your autonomic nervous system (ANS) and the slower heart beat is the second branch.
 We need both and the higher the variation, the higher our HRV indicating a more balanced ANS.
 A more balanced ANS meaning our bodies can function better in all respects.

-If we have periods of prolonged perceived stress our heat rate is faster for a more prolonged period, our HRV is lower and the ANS is imbalanced.
+If we have periods of prolonged stress, our heat rate is faster for a more prolonged period, our HRV is lower and the ANS is imbalanced.

 Why does low HRV increase our risk of type T2DM?